 Greek Salad Spaghetti Squash Bowls

-I’m not sure why I decided to combine Greek Salad and Spaghetti Squash, but this Greek Salad Spaghetti Squash Bowl was definitely a winner.
-And this great meatless dish is also low-carb, Keto, low-glycemic, gluten-free, and South Beach Diet Phase One.
-Use the Diet-Type Index to find more recipes like this one.
+I’m not sure why I decided to combine Greek Salad and Spaghetti Squash, but this Greek Salad Spaghetti Squash Bowl was a winner for a low-carb meal.
+And this great meatless dish is also low-carb, Keto, low-glycemic, and gluten-free.
+Use Bowl Meals to find more recipes like this one.

 Sometimes a recipe idea just pops into my head and I have no idea where it came from.
 That’s what happened with these Greek Salad Spaghetti Squash Bowls, but the recipe turned out to be a keeper that I’ve made many times.
 I tried this out on my nephew Jake (who is NOT a fan of spaghetti squash) and he gobbled it up, so I think it’s fair to say that this recipe is a winner!